|Exam day tips|

 |If a candidate detects an error on his or her exam entry document (Confirmation of Entry - COE) this must be communicated to the Examination Centre so that it can be amended before the date of the test.
 Candidates requiring special needs or assistance on the day of their examination must make a written request to the Exam Centre on or before the examination entry deadline date and submit the necessary documents for approval.
 Candidates failing to do this may not be granted special needs. |

-All candidates are required to follow the instructions given by exam day staff and to comply with the guidelines set out in the following documents: Summary Regulations i Notice to Candidates.
+All candidates are required to follow the instructions given by exam day staff and to comply with the guidelines set out in the following documents: Summary Regulations and Notice to Candidates.
 It is especially important for candidates to observe the following points:

 All candidates are expressly required to abide by the conditions of service and the examination regulations as a prior condition to take the examination.